 How to recruit remotely - a step by step guide

-Posted on Thursday, April 23, 2020 by Amelia Lee — No comments
+Posted on Thursday, April 23, 2020 by Amelia Lee of Charity People — No comments

 It has been a rollercoaster over the past few weeks and a time of confusion and stress for most people.
 Charity People remains positive and hopeful; mostly because our consultants are having inspiring interactions every day, with charities and candidates as the sector does what it does best - rolls up its sleeves and get to work.